-For a sixth year the Society of Authors is administering the ALCS Award for Educational Writing.
+For a seventh year the Society of Authors is administering the ALCS Award for Educational Writing.
 The award this year is for books published during 2012 and 2013 for the 11-18 age group.

 The £2,000 award will be given to an outstanding example of traditionally published non-fiction (with or without illustrations) that stimulates and enhances learning.

 The deadline for entry is Monday 30 June.
 Please contact Paula Johnson with any queries.

 Pictured L-R: Tom Adams (writer), Andy Mansfield (designer) and Thomas Flintham (illustrator), winners of the 2013 award.

 Molecule Mayhem! wins the 2013 Award

 The winner of the 2013 ALCS Educational Writers’ Award is Molecule Mayhem!
 Pop-Up Chemistry Chaos, written by Tom Adams and illustrated by Thomas Flintham.

 The result was announced on 3 December by Tristram Hunt MP, Shadow Secretary of State for Education, at the All Party Writers Group (APWG) Winter Reception at the House of Commons.